1.

 The location

-meant that I didn’t get a look at the town, which was the other side of the
+meant that I didn’t get a look at the town, which was on the other side of the

 railway, but I was more than happy to have a mooch around the ground where